Convair B-58 Hustler: Weapons systems

 The Sperry AN/ASQ-42 bombing/navigation system combined a sophisticated inertial navigation system with the KS-39 star tracker (astro-inertial navigation system) to provide a heading reference, the AN/APN-113 Doppler radar to provide ground speed and windspeed data, a search radar to provide range data for bomb release and trajectory, and a radar altimeter.
 The AN/ASQ-42 was estimated to be 10 times more accurate than any previous bombing/navigation system.

 Defensive armament consisted of a single 20 mm (0.79 in) T-171E-3 rotary cannon with 1,200 rounds of ammunition in a radar-aimed tail barbette.
-It was remotely controlled through the Emerson MD-7 automated radar fire-control system, only requiring the DSO to lock-on a selected target blip on his scope and then fire the gun.
-The system computed aiming, velocity or heading differential, and range compensation.
+It was remotely controlled through the Emerson MD-7 automated radar fire-control system, only requiring the DSO to lock on a selected target blip on his scope and then fire the gun.
+The system computed aiming, velocity, or heading differential, and range compensation.
 Offensive armament typically consisted of a single nuclear weapon, along with fuel tanks, in a streamlined MB-1C pod under the fuselage.
-Incurable difficulties with fuel leakage resulted in the replacement of the MB-1C with the TCP (Two Component Pod), which placed the nuclear weapon in an upper section while the lower fuel component could be independently jettisoned.
+Incurable difficulties with fuel leakage resulted in the replacement of the MB-1C with the two-component pod (TCP), which placed the nuclear weapon in an upper section, while the lower fuel component could be independently jettisoned.
 This had the added benefit of allowing the pilot to "clean up" the aircraft for fuel efficiency or in case of emergency, while still retaining the (somewhat) slimmer weapon.

-From 1961 to 1963, the B-58 was retrofitted with two tandem stub pylons under each wing root, adjacent to the centreline pod, for B43 or B61 nuclear weapons.
+From 1961 to 1963, the B-58 was retrofitted with two tandem stub pylons under each wing root, adjacent to the centerline pod, for B43 or B61 nuclear weapons.
 This allowed for a total of five nuclear weapons per aircraft.
 Although the USAF looked at using the B-58 for conventional strikes, it was never equipped for carrying or dropping conventional bombs.
 A photo reconnaissance pod, the LA-331, was also fielded.
-Several other specialized pods for ECM or an early cruise missile were considered but not adopted.
-The late-1950s High Virgo air-launched ballistic missile was designed to be launched from the B-58; a Hustler carried out four test launches to determine ballistic missile and anti-satellite weapon system capability.
+Several other specialized pods for electronic countermeasures or an early cruise missile were considered, but not adopted.
+The late-1950s High Virgo air-launched ballistic missile was designed to be launched from the B-58; a Hustler carried out four test launches to determine ballistic missile and antisatellite weapon-system capability.